DzoT00/Light-Anti-Cheat-Windows/README.md

 - Anti Memory Dump

  # How to Use
+1. Import the Light Anti-Cheat.unitypackage in your unity project.
-1. Drag the Light Anti-Cheat prefab into your Scene
+2. Drag the Light Anti-Cheat prefab into your Scene.
-4. Build your game with Il2cpp.
+3. Build your game with Il2cpp.
-5. Copy the Light Anti-Cheat.exe file into your build game folder.
+4. Copy the Light Anti-Cheat.exe file into your build game folder.
-6. Done!
+5. Done!

 # Contact
 Discord: polaryyoutube#2332 Or BluntMan420#4200